 Before sitting the exam, you’ll need to have a good understanding of the rules of motorsport.
 For a Rally Licence, you should be familiar with the National Sporting Code, as well as Schedule A and Appendix Three – Schedule R of the MotorSport Manual.

-It is also recommended that you prepare for the exam by taking a look at the R Grade Licence Exam questions.
+It is also recommended that you prepare for the exam by taking a look at the Rally Licence Exam questions

 Types of motorsport this licence covers:• Rallies • All ClubSport events

-Please find an Examiner local to you and contact them directly to arrange a time and place to sit your exam
+When you are ready to sit your exam, please contact one of our Licence Examiners local to you to arrange a time and place to sit your exam

 We will be able to see your application every step of the way and will be watching for the following to be completed: